jdaniel1987/jdaniel1987.github.io/_posts/2024-12-17-00-00-transactional-outbox-pattern.md

 ## Conclusion

-The Outbox Pattern is a robust solution for ensuring reliable messaging in distributed systems.
+The Transactional Outbox Pattern is a robust solution for ensuring reliable messaging in distributed systems.
 By implementing it in .NET, you can build resilient and scalable applications that handle message delivery with consistency and efficiency.